-Time is running out to get your elevator code compliant by the December 31st, 2023, deadline.
+Time is running out to get your elevator code compliant by December 31st, 2023, Deadline has been extended to August 1st, 2024.
 Contact Liberty Elevator today to schedule a survey of your elevator equipment and to coordinate any necessary repair or modernization before the approaching deadline.
 With the code compliance requirement affecting over 80,000 elevators in the state of Florida, it’s important to act quickly as necessary supplies and labor will become limited as you get closer to the deadline.

 Florida Elevator Code Requirement